-- (a) Comply with the requirements at GSAM 507.103(a). - (b) Coordinate with the Small Business Technical Advisor (SBTA).
-When substantial bundling is contemplated (see FAR 7.107(e)), coordination with the Office of Small Business Utilization is also required. - (c) Coordinate with local representatives of the Chief Financial Office/Budget Officer.
-(Not required for establishing a Federal Supply Schedule program.) - (d) Coordinate with local representatives of the Chief Information Officer if the action involves IT services or supplies for use by GSA to ensure compliance with the requirements of GSA Order CIO 2135.1, GSA Information Technology (IT) Capital Planning and Investment Control.
-(Not required for establishing a Federal Supply Schedule program.) - (e) Obtain concurrence of contracting director.
-For limited acquisition plans, concurrence is required only when the requirement is received in the last month of the fiscal year and award is anticipated before the end of the current fiscal year. - (f) Obtain concurrence of contracting officer. - (g) Coordinate with the Office of General Counsel (for comprehensive acquisition plans). - (3) The planner must review the plan at least annually as well as update the plan for major changes, both before and after contract award, obtaining new coordinations, concurrences, and approval.
-Examples of major changes are those that affect competition or the ability of small businesses to effectively compete, significant changes to the acquisition strategy, budget, milestones, contract administration, or scope of the contract. - 10.
-Approvals.
+(a) Comply with the requirements at GSAM 507.103(a).

+(b) Coordinate with the Small Business Technical Advisor (SBTA).
+When substantial bundling is contemplated (see FAR 7.107(e)), coordination with the Office of Small Business Utilization is also required.

+(c) Coordinate with local representatives of the Chief Financial Office/Budget Officer.
+(Not required for establishing a Federal Supply Schedule program.)

+(d) Coordinate with local representatives of the Chief Information Officer if the action involves IT services or supplies for use by GSA to ensure compliance with the requirements of GSA Order CIO 2135.1, GSA Information Technology (IT) Capital Planning and Investment Control.
+(Not required for establishing a Federal Supply Schedule program.)

+(e) Obtain concurrence of contracting director.
+For limited acquisition plans, concurrence is required only when the requirement is received in the last month of the fiscal year and award is anticipated before the end of the current fiscal year.

+(f) Obtain concurrence of contracting officer.

+(g) Coordinate with the Office of General Counsel (for comprehensive acquisition plans).

+(3) The planner must review the plan at least annually as well as update the plan for major changes, both before and after contract award, obtaining new coordinations, concurrences, and approval.
+Examples of major changes are those that affect competition or the ability of small businesses to effectively compete, significant changes to the acquisition strategy, budget, mile-stones, contract administration, or scope of the contract.

+10. Approvals.
 All calculations include options.
 The HCA may require higher-level approvals than those shown.
 If the acquisition plan calls for an exception to the fair opportunity process required by FAR 16.505(b)(1), the acquisition plan must be approved at a level no lower than the SPO.

-Non-commercial item acquisition (over SAT) acquisition (SAT to \$5 million) Construction (SAT to \$5 million) Limited acquisition plan HCA ^{Note 1 & 3} Senior manager in the requirements office ^{Note 2 & 4} HCA ^{Note 1 & 3} Senior manager in the requirements office ^{Note 2 & 4} HCA ^{Note 1 & 3} Oral limited acquisition plan Contracting director Contractingdirector Comprehensive acquisition plan HCA ^{Note I} HCA ^{Note 1} HCA ^{Note I} HCA ^{Note 1} HCA ^{Note I} Oral comprehensive acquisition plan SPO SPO SPO SPO SPO
+(over SÂT) acquisition (SAT to \$5 million) (over \$5 million) Construction (over \$5 million) Limited acquisition plan Senior manager in the requirements office ^{Note 2 &amp; 4} Senior manager in the requirements office ^{Note 2 &amp; 4} HCA ^{Note 1 &amp; 3} Oral limited acquisition plan Contracting director 0 Contracting director Contractingdirector Comprehensive acquisition plan HCA ^{Note 1} HCA ^{Note 1} HCA ^{Note 1} HCA ^{Note 1} HCA ^{Note 1} Oral comprehensive acquisition plan SPO SPO SPO SPO SPO

-- Note 1.
+Note 1.
 May be delegated to the SPO.
-May be delegated to an appropriate level below the SPO after coordination with the SPE. - Note 2.
-Unless designated at a higher level by the HCA. - Note 3.
-When GSA is not the funding agency, the contracting director may approve. - Note 4.
+May be delegated to an appropriate level below the SPO after coordination with the SPE.

+Note 2.
+Unless designated at a higher level by the HCA.

+Note 3.
+When GSA is not the funding agency, the contracting director may approve.

+Note 4.
 When GSA is not the funding agency, the contracting officer may approve.